Intermodalics/pickit-docs/docs/documentation/picking/cylinder-pick-points-wizard.rst

 It's possible to select between three different pick point locations:

 - `Cylinder surface`: to pick cylinders from their surface.
 Ideal for suction or magnetic grippers.
-- `Cylinder axis`: to pick cylinders around their central axis: Ideal for two finger grippers.
+- `Cylinder axis`: to pick cylinders around their central axis: Ideal for two-finger grippers.
 - `Circular caps`: to pick cylinders from their caps.
 Ideal to pick cylinders standing (almost) vertically.

-All pick points created by the wizard are aware of the cylinder :ref:`symmetry axis <pick-point-symmetry-axis>`.
-Additionaly, `surface`  and `axis` pick points have a mirrored version to represent the lateral symmetry of the cylinder.
+All pick points created by the wizard are aware of the cylinder :ref:`symmetry axis <pick-point-symmetry-axis>`, and have a mirrored version to represent the lateral symmetry of the cylinder.

 .. image:: /assets/images/documentation/picking/cylinder_pick_points_wizard.png
    :scale: 70 %